huawei-noah/SMARTS/docs/sim/cli.rst

 - build <path-to-policy>: Build a policy
 - install TEXT: Attempt to install the specified agents from the given paths/url
+- manager: Start the manager process which instantiates workers

 ex.
 Build the rl-agent policy